carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 design and make it very hard for newcomers to understand the evil TableGen file.

-There are some in favour of extending the semantics even more, but makeing sure back-ends adhere to strict rules.
-Others suggesting we should move to less, more powerful DSLs designed with specific purposes, or even re-using existing DSLs.
+There are some in favour of extending the semantics even more, but making sure back-ends adhere to strict rules.
+Others are suggesting we should move to less, more powerful DSLs designed with specific purposes, or even re-using existing DSLs.

-Either way, this is a discussion that is likely spanning across several years, if not decades.
+Either way, this is a discussion that will likely span across several years, if not decades.
 You can read more in the `TableGen Deficiencies <Deficiencies.html>`_ document.